Corporate overview

 Investment principles & strategy

 Since its creation in 1981, AEW has been dedicated to creating and implementing real estate investment and asset management strategies for institutional and retail investors.
-AEW offers investors a wide range of investment solutions across Europe, including separate accounts and commingled funds across core to opportunistic strategies.
+AEW offers investors a wide range of investment solutions across Europe, including separate accounts and co-mingled funds across core to opportunistic strategies.

 Performance verification